Kitware/arctic-viewer/docs/content/docs/contributing.md

 6. Create a pull request and describe the change.

-## Notice

-- Don't modify version number in `package.json`.
-- Your pull request will only get merged when tests passed.
-Don't forget to run tests before submission.

-    {% code %}
-    $ npm test
-    {% endcode %}

 ## Updating Documentation

 The ParaView ArcticViewer documentation is part of the code repository.